ACADEMIC OPTIONS FOR SKI RACERS

 The University of Toronto (FIS Aged athletes)

-This program is unique in that it’s not a ski team at the University but rather the offering of a high-performance athletic program designed for skiers in and around their academic and competitive schedules.
-Currently, there are 1,000 high-performance athletes (many Provincial and Nationally identified such as Olympian swimmer Penny Oleksiak) training at the St. George facilities.
+The University of Toronto offers a high-performance athletic program designed for skiers in and around their academic and competitive schedules.
+Currently, there are 1,000 high-performance athletes (many Provincial and Nationally identified such as Olympian swimmer Penny Oleksiak) training at the St. George facilities on campus.
 This represents the first University of its kind to offer an academic partnership to Ontario skiers where athletes can compete on the Ontario Ski Team or Divisional FIS teams like the SOD Ski Team while also attending University.

 For athletes, this program would give them access to enhanced strength, conditioning, and nutrition programs led by expert coaches, outstanding training facilities and sports medicine.
 It would also offer athletes assistance in the application process and academic support once accepted to the University.

-For athletes and parents with further questions about this exciting new program please contact AOA’s Executive Director, Scott Barrett 705-444-5111 x206 firstname.lastname@example.org
+For athletes and parents with further questions about this program please contact email@example.com